Most Touristy Souvenirs in St. Augustine

 Coquina, which is Spanish for "bulletproof seashells*," is the hardened substance used as a building material for early Spanish forts in America, such as the Castillo de San Marcos and Fort Matanzas.
 It may seem as though the Spanish masterminded the cement-like material through weapons research and hazardous chemical tests, but in actuality, coquina is a naturally occurring substance in nature.
 The Spaniards worked with what was available to them since transporting materials for building a fort across the Atlantic Ocean was out of the question.
 This ended up being a great decision when they realized the material was so tough, cannonballs literally bounced right off of it or just embedded into the wall.
 But such a powerful defense technology must be kept under lock and key, yes?
 It definitely should be, but no!
 Coquina is available right here in St. Augustine.
 And from a local to a vacationer, I promise you, nothing sums up St. Augustine (and my state-mandated Early Florida History class) more than an authentic bag of coquina rock.

 Where to buy it: Colonial Quarter

 Coquina actually means "cockle" in Spanish.
-The skeletons of cockle shells and shellfish are involved in creating this sedimentary rock only found in a few places in the world, including in St. Augustine, Florida.
+The skeletons of cockle shells and shellfish are involved in creating the sedimentary rock only found in a few places in the world, including in St. Augustine.

 2. Pirates Creed of Ethics